cwboden/.dotfiles/docs/_posts/2022-06-20-spiritfarer.md

 as both your ship and its horizons expand.

 ### Balancing Simplicity with Replayability
-Management games like Animal Crossing, Stardew Valley, or Factorio are typically full of minigames to add some spice to acquiring resources, crafting, etc. The implementation of these mini games is an important part of the player experience and can vastly change the game, even for the same resource.
+Management games like *Animal Crossing*, *Stardew Valley*, or *Factorio* are typically full of minigames to add some spice to acquiring resources, crafting, etc. The implementation of these mini games is an important part of the player experience and can vastly change the game, even for the same resource.

-For example, both Animal Crossing and Stardew Valley have a fishing minigame.
-In Animal Crossing, the mechanics are straightforward -- if you see the shadow of a fish in the water, you can throw out your line and wait for it to approach your bobber.
+For example, both *Animal Crossing* and *Stardew Valley* have a fishing minigame.
+In *Animal Crossing*, the mechanics are straightforward -- if you see the shadow of a fish in the water, you can throw out your line and wait for it to approach your bobber.
 Then, once you get a bite, press `A` and reel it in!
 As long as you press the button fast enough, the fish is yours.

-However, in Stardew Valley, the fish don't appear in the water.
+However, in *Stardew Valley*, the fish don't appear in the water.
 Instead, you cast out your line wherever you'd like.
 Eventually, a fish will bite and then the minigame starts.
 A meter appears near your character, and you need to hold `A` to keep the yellow bar over a moving fish icon.